docsapi

 | GET | /api/clusters/{c}/helm/releases/{ns}/{name}/diff?from=N&to=M | dyff-based structured diff between revisions. |

-Helm write operations (rollback / upgrade / install / uninstall) are deliberately not in v1.0 — they need the compound SAR fan-out layer to land first. v1.x.
+Helm write operations (rollback / upgrade / install / uninstall) are deliberately not in v1.0 — they need the compound SAR fan-out layer to land first.
+Targeted for the v1.x train.

 5. Tier 3 — live channels